A Kontsevich integral of order 1: Relation to Vassiliev -cocycles

-For example, there are two principal parts of the Teiblum--Turchin cocycle in the literature, \cite[Formula ($10$)]{VassilievCalc}\footnote{This one contains a typo, the second to last sign should be $-$ rather than $+$, so that after the change of variable $\sigma$ all three remaining signs are positive.} and \cite[Figure $4$]{VassilievTT2}.
-After keeping only the part in $\D^1$ and applying the involution $\sigma$, one obtains weight systems $w_1$ and $w_2$, and it is easy to check that both of them evaluate on $Z^1(\rot(K))$ into the coefficient of \,\raisebox{-.15cm}{ } in $Z(K)$.
-As a result:
+For example, there are two principal parts of the Teiblum--Turchin cocycle in the literature, \cite[Formula ($10$)]{VassilievCalc} and \cite[Figure $4$]{VassilievTT2} which we reproduce here in Fig.~\ref{pic:TTfixed} (with a typo fixed in the first one).
+Applying Theorem~\ref{thm:Vass} to them yields weight systems $w_1$ and $w_2$ (see Fig.~\ref{pic:TTfixed2}), both of which evaluate on $\hat{Z}^1(\rot(K))$ as the coefficient of \raisebox{-.15cm}{ } in $\hat{Z}(K)$, that is the Casson invariant $v_2(K)$.

-If one can prove Conjecture~\ref{conj}, this will settle Turchin's conjecture that the Teiblum--Turchin cocycle evaluates on $\rot$ into the Casson invariant.